Sunlitt/Sunlitt-AppStore/README.md

 Sunlitt works offline, displaying your geographic coordinates.

 ● Free Experience
 Enjoy features ad-free.
-For additional benefits, opt for an auto-renewable subscription with a free trial or a one-time purchase.
+Opt for an auto-renewable subscription with a free trial or a one-time purchase for additional benefits.

-Photographer, interior designer, or a nature lover?
+Photo for additional benefitsgrapher, interior designer, or a nature lover?
 Download Sunlitt today and start enjoying the sun!